chriscabang/javaman/README.md

 Date Started: January 7, 2019

-Date Expected To Be Realeased: January 26, 2019 (Ideal/Estimated completion)
+Date Expected To Be Realeased: January 26, 2019 (Ideal/Estimated date of completion)